Haleshot/marimo-tutorials/CONTRIBUTING.md

-# Contributing to the University Portal Mobile App
+# Contributing to the marimo tutorials repository

-Welcome to the University Portal Mobile App project!
-We appreciate your interest in contributing to this project.
-Your contributions can help make this app even better.

 Before you get started, please take a moment to read through this document to understand how you can contribute and the guidelines you should follow.